GiovanniKaaijk/thorikos/readme.md

 For the Thorikos website we have created a website that introduces the story about Thorikos to the user.
 After the introduction, the user can view the data from Thorikos in an interactive visualization

-During this course I created a web app to discover more about the history of the world.
-The data I use comes from [Netwerk Digitaal Erfgoed](https://www.netwerkdigitaalerfgoed.nl/).
-The user has the ability to explore the world over time.
-The map shows a heatmap based on the amout of objects found in a country in an certain period of time.

 ## Interested in the project?
 Use the following steps to clone the project to your local computer:

 ## Before you clone